venkatperi/ntimer/README.md

 #### on("timer", cb(name, count))

-Fired for each `timeout` interval,  once for single shot timers, or repeatdly for repeating timers.
+Fired for each `timeout` interval,  once for single shot timers, or repeatedly for repeating timers.

+## ntimer.Timer Class
+`ntimer` exports the Timer class.